Our Las Vegas federal crimes lawyers defend clients throughout Nevada for alleged offenses that:

 - occur on federal property,

-- involve a federal official,
+- involve a federal government official,

 - involve crossing state lines,

-- substantially affect interstate commerce, or
+- substantially affect interstate commerce,

 - affect national security

 Some commonly prosecuted federal crimes in Nevada are financial-related, including:

 - securities fraud,

 - wire fraud,